11 Reasons Your Portable AC Fills with Water Too Quickly

 The duration after which the filter reset light turns on is assigned by the company.
 Portable air conditioner will not turn ON until you take out the filter, clean it and then put it back on.

-So give a check to air filter of your portable AC.
+Give a check to air filter of your portable AC.
 Extract the filter out and clean it.
-The filters in air conditioners are almost always reusable, so you will not have to change it.
-Use lukewarm water to wash the air filter gently.
-Allow it to dry properly before inserting it back.
+The filters in air conditioners are almost always reusable, so you will not have to change them.

 3. Just a Humid Season